PRINCIPLES OF TECHNICAL WRITING, PURPOSE OF TECHNICAL REPORTS, PREPARING A DOCUMENTATION PLAN

 reports;– working papers;– newsletters;– project proposals and reports;– websites;– blogs and

-1. Research journals: The purpose of a research journal is to publish scientific papers that
+discussion groups.
+Each of these has specific uses in certain situations.1.
+Research journals: The purpose of a research journal is to publish scientific papers that

 communicate new and original information to other scientists.
 Every journal has its own definition,